Lost in Space: Props

 Props and monsters were regularly recycled from other Irwin Allen shows.
 A sea monster outfit that had been featured on Voyage to the Bottom of the Sea might get a spray paint job for its Lost in Space appearance, while space monster costumes were reused on Voyage as sea monsters.
 The clear round plastic pen holder used as a control surface in the episode "The Derelict" turned up regularly throughout the show's entire run both as primary controls to activate alien machinery (or open doors or cages), and as background set dressing; some primary controls were seen used in episodes such as Season 1's "The Keeper (Parts 1 and 2)", "His Majesty Smith", and Season 3's "A Day At The Zoo", and "The Promised Planet".

 Computers and tape drives were often depicted in various episodes using the Burroughs 205 commercial products.
 Spacecraft models were also routinely re-used.
 The forbidding derelict ship from season 1 was redressed to become the Vera Castle in season 3.
 The fuel barge from season 2 became a space lighthouse in season 3.
 The derelict ship was used again in season 3, with a simple color change.
-Likewise the alien pursuer's ship in "The Sky Pirate", was lifted from the 1958 film War of the Satellites, and was re-used in the episode "Deadliest of the Species".
+Likewise the alien pursuer's ship in "The Sky Pirate" was lifted from the 1958 film War of the Satellites, and was re-used in the episode "Deadliest of the Species".

 Filming took place at 20th Century Fox Corp. studios and stages, Los Angeles.
 For season 1 & 2 Stage 11 (Jupiter 2/Campsite) and Stage 6 (lower deck, planet set and cave) were used.
 Due to budget cuts in 3rd season the Jupiter 2, campsite and lower deck were shifted to Stage 17 (opened in 1966).
 Stage 11 was used for planet exterior, cave and various alien planet sets.

-Character development
+Character development of Dr. Smith

-Despite being credited as a "special guest star" in every episode, Smith became the pivotal character of the series.
+Despite Jonathan Harris being credited only as a "special guest star" in every episode, Dr. Smith became a pivotal character in the series.
 The show's writers expected Smith to be a temporary villain who would only appear in early episodes.
 Harris, on the other hand, hoped to stay longer on the show, but found his character to be boring, and feared it would also quickly bore viewers.

 Harris "began rewriting his lines and redefining his character", by playing Smith in an attention-getting, flamboyant style, and ad-libbing his scenes with ripe, colorful dialogue.
 By the end of the first season, the character was established as a self-serving coward whose moral haughtiness and contrasting deceitfulness, along with his alliterative insults largely aimed at the Robot, were staple elements of each episode.